ravo9/Python_Stock_App/README.md

 		It is showing how the company performs in longer term, but also doesn’t reflect changes correctly (they’re minimised).

-Python Stock App - MAIN PLAN
+Python Stock App - MAIN PLAN:

 1. What I would like to test:
 	I would like to test whether the values of IntrinsicValue per 1 spent today dollar are fluctuating over time and crossing each other on the graph.